DelphineSabatier/DelphineSabatier/README.md

 Personal project
 The aim is explore this dataset of job opportunities across Canada.

+#### [Sentiment Analysis on Movie Reviews] (https://github.com/DelphineSabatier/Sentiment-Analysis-on-Movie-Reviews)

+Personal project
+The aim is to explore ML and DL on Natural Language Processing.

 and more to come !

 ## Connect with Me